Jfoster18/CircuitPython/README.md

 ## CircuitPython Classes, Objects, and Modules

-For this assignment I had to make a class that allowed 2 RGB Leds to go through a couple of colors.
-It wasn't all that challenging for me, the most challenging part was for getting the classes to link up with eachother so it worked, but after some time I figured it out.
-In this assignment I learned how to make a class.
+For this assignment I had to make a class that allowed 2 RGB LEDs to go through a couple of colors.
+It wasn't all that challenging for me, the most challenging part was for getting the classes to link up with eachother so the actual system would work, but after some time I figured it out.
+In this assignment I learned what a class was and how to make one and link them up with eachother.
+While I had some trouble in the beginning I have learned that it is really important to mkae sure that your classes are spelled correctly and match up with eachother all throughout your code.

 ![GitHub rgbled](media/rgbledSS.PNG)